 Drop a stick into the South Fork of the Shenandoah River near Luray, and the stick will float down the Shenandoah River to Harpers Ferry, then down the Potomac River to the Chesapeake Bay, then through the bay past Cape Charles/Cape Henry into the Atlantic Ocean.
 If you lose your inner tube (or beer can...) at McCoy Falls in the New River near Virginia Tech at Blacksburg, it will float westward through West Virginia, down the Mississippi River, past New Orleans to the Gulf of Mexico - and will never come close to the Chesapeake Bay.

-NOTE: There are two other continental divides in North America.
-The western continental divide is marked by the Rocky Mountains, separating the Gulf of Mexico watershed from the Pacific Ocean watershed.
-The northern continental divide is marked by the Brooks Range in Alaska, and also runs just north of the Great Lakes/St. Lawrence River in Canada.
-The northern continental divide separates the Arctic Ocean/Hudson Bay from the other watersheds to the south.
+NOTE: There are other continental divides in North America.
+The more-famous Great Divide/Western Continental Divide is marked by the Rocky Mountains, separating the Gulf of Mexico watershed from the Pacific Ocean watershed.
+The Northern Continental Divide runs just north of the Great Lakes/St. Lawrence River in Canada, separating the Arctic Ocean/Hudson Bay from the other watersheds to the south.